tuannvm/varuna/docs/proactive-cloud-monitoring-plan.md

 ---

+## 📋 Final Assessment

-This plan provides a structured approach to **researching** whether sophisticated proactive monitoring using AI agents can provide business value for ad tech infrastructure.
+This plan provides a structured approach to **researching** whether external signals can enhance incident detection for ad tech infrastructure using AI agents.
 The emphasis is on empirical validation rather than assumed benefits.

+**Document Status**: Research proposal with honest risk assessment, realistic timeline, and detailed cost analysis.
+Success is measured by knowledge gained, not guaranteed operational improvements.